-You should expect to provide a full medical history to your healthcare provider.
+You should expect to provide a full medical history on your first visit.
 An event or physical complaint that you think is entirely unrelated to your thoracic pain may provide essential information needed to make a correct diagnosis.

 When to seek immediate care for thoracic pain:

 Thoracic pain can be referral pain from the viscera i.e. cancer so please seek immediate professional help if you experience thoracic pain with any of the following symptoms.